-Students are issued a Trinity College e-mail and MyPortal account upon acceptance into the nursing program.
+Students are issued a Trinity College e-mail and a MyPortal account after acceptance into the nursing program.
 Students are required to use these electronic services to facilitate communication with faculty and staff at the College.
-College email is to be checked on a daily basis when classes are in session.
+Students are expected to check College email daily when classes are in session.
 Nursing courses also use the Blackboard Learn System, which uses the College email address as the username.